divolte/divolte-collector/docs/configuration.rst

 Mapping property: ``schema_file``
 """""""""""""""""""""""""""""""""
 :Description:
   By default a mapping will produce records that conform to a `built-in Avro schema <https://github.com/divolte/divolte-schema>`_.
 However, a custom schema makes usually makes sense that contains fields specific to the domain and custom events.
+Note that the value for this property is ignored unless ``mapping_script_file`` is also set.
 :Default:
   |Built-in schema|_
 :Example: